microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 The Windows Package Manager REST source provides a location for hosting your Application Manifests.
 The `Microsoft.WinGet.Source` PowerShell module provides the [Remove-WinGetManifest](.\PowerShell\Remove-WinGetManifest.md) cmdlet that will remove a specific Application Manifest from the specified Windows Package Manager REST source.

-The `Remove-WinGetManifest` PowerShell cmdlet supports targeting an existing Windows Package Manager REST source for a specific Manifest Identifier.
+The `Remove-WinGetManifest` PowerShell cmdlet supports targeting an existing Windows Package Manager REST source for a specific Package Identifier.
 For more information on how to use this cmdlet, use the `Get-Help Remove-WinGetManifest -Full` or visit the [Remove-WinGetManifest article in the PowerShell docs](.\PowerShell\Remove-WinGetManifest.md).

 The PowerShell Module must be re-imported each time the PowerShell window is closed.
 To remove an Application Manifest open the Administrative PowerShell Window and run the following: